surifirstpin/biplus_documentation/docs/README.md

 <center><h1>Why BiPlus </h1></center>

-BiPlus is collection of business analytics tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the Business.
-BiPlus is a single integrated analytical platform that delivers faster and better insights for entire business process, Regardless of any action or industry.
+AcuBi is collection of business analytics tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the Business.
+AcuBi  is a single integrated analytical platform that delivers faster and better insights for entire business process, Regardless of any action or industry.

-## BiPlus Advantages
+##AcuBi  Advantages

 ### Explore from any device